-In celebration of May Day and the radical history of the working class, we've put together this Class War Reading List.
+In celebration of the radical history of the working class, we've put together this Class War Reading List.
+All of these books are currently 30% Off.
 Also, get a free Ebook (where available) and free shipping on orders over $25 inside the US.

 A collection of riveting stories about working people in United States history fighting back in the darkest times.

 A powerful account of the epic clash between corporate greed and militant workers in the American Heartland.